Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 The Strategic Designated Safeguarding Lead for Child Protection is: Aamir Butt

-The Operational Designated Safeguarding Lead for child protection is Steven Panter
+The Operational Designated Safeguarding Lead for child protection is Linda Leonard

 Those trained to provide cover for the role of Designated Safeguarding Lead are: